-- Apply to CSU's.
+- Retake SATs and/or ACT, if necessary. - Apply to CSU's.
+Our general rule of thumb is to complete the application by Oct 31.
 The CSU application filing period is Oct.1-Nov.
-30. Some campuses accept applications after Nov.
-30. See CSUMentor.edu. - October-February is generally the application period for private colleges.
-All are different, so check directly with college websites or Naviance. - Look into scholarship deadlines.
+30. See Cal State Apply for more information. - October-February is generally the application period for private colleges.
+All deadlines are different, so check directly with college websites or Naviance. - FAFSA opens October 1-start application. - Look into scholarship deadlines.
 Some are due as early as November.
+Check with universities to see if CSS Profile is required for scholarships.